 How to Sand and Wax My 3D Wooden Puzzle?

-Last time, we finished talking about what tools you need to prepare before you start assembling as a newbie to 3D Wooden Puzzle.
+Last time, we finished talking about what tools you need to prepare before assembling a 3D Wooden Puzzle.
 So in this blog, I will talk about how these tools are used.

-Are there many people who toiled through a ROKR 3D PUZZLE only to find it didn't work?
+Are there many people who toiled through a 3D wooden puzzle only to find it didn't work?
 That's because the sanding and waxing process wasn't done properly.
-So what should be done? let me tell you.
+So what should be done?
+Let me tell you.

 After removing the parts, you will find that each part has more or less some link points to connect it with the board.
 At this time, you need to use sandpaper or a file to polish off these link points to make the parts smooth.